Top 10 Best Rap Lyricists of All Time

 11 J Cole Jermaine Lamarr Cole is an American rapper, singer, songwriter and record producer.
 Born on a military base in Germany but raised in Fayetteville, North Carolina, Cole initially gained recognition as a rapper following the release of his debut mixtape, The Come Up, in early-2007.

-Flow and deepness in lyrics and meaning - this guy should be in the top ten.
-Are you guys thinking?
-Were you even living in the past seven years?!
+Flow, depth in lyrics, and meaning - this guy should be in the top ten.
+Are you even thinking?
+Have you been paying attention for the past seven years?!

 J. Cole and Tupac are easily the two most lyrical rappers with the best flow of all time.
-He is easily top ten.
-17!?!?
+J. Cole is easily top ten.
+17th place!?!?
 Who votes on this?
-Listen to any of his songs where he talks about serious issues in society.
+Listen to any of his songs where he talks about serious societal issues.
 2014 Forest Hills Drive!
 4 Your Eyez Only!
 Vote him up!

 J. Cole deserves to be in the top 20 rappers without a doubt.
-The best storyteller and an absolute genius with putting his words together.
-Each of his albums and mixtapes connect deeply with anyone who listens, and he puts real time into each of his records.
+He's the best storyteller and an absolute genius with words.
+Each of his albums and mixtapes resonates deeply with listeners, and he puts real time into each of his records.

 12 50 Cent Curtis James Jackson III, better known by his stage name 50 Cent, is an American rapper, actor, entrepreneur, investor, record, film, and television producer.

-Perfect lyrical connection, good beats, nice voice, what's not to like?
+Perfect lyrical connection, good beats, and a nice voice.
+What's not to like?

 13 Ho3ein

-Kaqaz (Hossein and Sadegh) are the greatest rappers about the lyrical poet.
-I really dare to give him 10 out of 10.
+Kaqaz (Hossein and Sadegh) are the greatest rappers, especially in lyrical poetry.
+I dare to give him 10 out of 10.

-He is the king of rap, with a good beat, good lyrics, great sound...
+He is the king of rap, with a good beat, good lyrics, and a great sound.

 14 K-Rino Eric Kaiser (born 9 September 1970), better known by his stage name K-Rino, is an American rapper and record producer from Houston, Texas.
 He is a pioneer of the Southern hip hop scene, and has been rapping since 1983.
 K-Rino's first release was the single "rocking It" with his group Real Chill in 1986,... read more

-I'm glad this guy is finally mentioned on a "best rapper list," even if it is one that is greatly biased due to popularity (which cannot be controlled and is understandable.
-I don't mean to complain too much).
-I believe he should at least be in the top 10, if not number 2.
-I think he's the best rapper alive or dead that I know of, because of his intelligent lyrics, diversity in flow and topics, and his passion for rapping.
-He put out 3 albums this year, and they were all of good quality.
-He has a total of around 20, and that means you have a lot of great songs to listen to if you enjoy K-Rino.
+I'm glad this guy is finally mentioned on a "best rapper list," even if it is greatly biased due to popularity (which cannot be controlled and is understandable - I don't mean to complain too much).
+I believe he should be at least in the top 10, if not number two.
+I think he's the best rapper alive or dead because of his intelligent lyrics, diversity in flow and topics, and passion for rapping.
+He released three albums this year, all of good quality.
+He has a total of around 20 albums, so there are many great songs to listen to if you enjoy K-Rino.

-If you're looking for where to start, I would recommend his album "Annihilation of the Evil Machine."
-And if you don't like conspiracy theories in your rap, you do not have to worry too much with K-Rino.
-He has a few, which happen to be his highly viewed songs, but they make up a small minority of his songs.
+If you're looking for a place to start, I would recommend his album "Annihilation of the Evil Machine."
+If you don't like conspiracy theories in your rap, you don't need to worry too much with K-Rino.
+He has a few that are highly viewed, but they represent a small minority of his songs.
 He has also been rapping since '88 or '83.
-He's been around for a while, and I hope he gets recognized for the quality I and many others have found in his music.
-One more thing, it's difficult to pirate his music because he is so unknown, so don't count on that.
+He's been around for a while, and I hope he gets recognized for the quality that I and many others have found in his music.
+One more thing: it's difficult to pirate his music because he is so unknown, so don't count on that.

 15 MF DOOM Daniel Dumile (July 13, 1971 - October 31, 2020), also known as MF DOOM, was a British-born hip hop recording artist who spent most of his life in the United States.
 He died on October 31, 2020, however, his death wasn't revealed until December 31.

-He has more complex type rhymes than Em.
-No disrespect, I love Em.
+His rhymes are more complex than Em's.
+No disrespect - I love Em.
 He was the first rapper I binge-listened to.
-Though this guy is way better in terms of metaphors and rhyme schemes.
+But this guy is way better in terms of metaphors and rhyme schemes.

-Real hip-hop heads know that DOOM is the best there ever was.
-I doubt that even in 100 years we'll see someone close to him.
+Real hip-hop heads know DOOM is the best there ever was.
+I doubt that even in 100 years we'll see anyone come close to him.

 16 Aesop Rock Ian Matthias Bavitz, better known by his stage name Aesop Rock, is an American hip hop recording artist and producer residing in Portland, Oregon.